EVORA-project/evora-ontology/models/docs/NucleicAcid.md

     range: BiologicalMaterialOrigin
     required: true
     multivalued: false
-  hasGbFileOfTheConstruct:
+  genBankFileOfTheConstruct:
-    name: hasGbFileOfTheConstruct
+    name: genBankFileOfTheConstruct
     description: A GenBank formatted file that contains detailed sequence and annotation information of a nucleic acid construct
-    title: has .gb file of the construct
+    title: GenBank file of the construct
     domain_of:
     - NucleicAcid
     range: Data